CELTIC STUDIESMyth and Tradition

 Image: ‘Blackbirds Are Gathering’ by Andrea Kowch: www.andreakowch.com

 Are you interested in studying accurate and up-to-date information about the native myths and traditions of Ireland and the other Celtic nations?
-And are you interested in exploring what an authentic contemporary spirituality – one which has its roots in the old traditions of those countries, but which makes sense in a very different world – might look like?
+And are you interested in exploring what an authentic contemporary spirituality – one which has its roots in the old traditions of those countries, but which makes sense in a very different world – might look like in the context of this knowledge?
 If you are, then this course is for you.

 One of the primary functions of The Hedge School is to provide a resource for accurate and up-to-date knowledge about our native traditions.
 Much of the available information about Celtic traditions, especially on the web, is either profoundly inaccurate or outdated by several decades; most material on Celtic mythology, in particular, is very poorly researched.
-With this in mind, The Hedge School offers a year-long interactive distance-learning course which provides a sound and up-to-date introduction to our Celtic heritage and, at the end of the course, considers practices to help participants explore the relevance of our native traditions to our lives today.
+With this in mind, The Hedge School offers a year-long interactive distance-learning course which provides a sound and up-to-date introduction to our Celtic heritage and, at the end of the course, explores the relevance of those native traditions to our lives and practices today.